Andry Rajoelina: 2021 assassination plot

 On 22 July 2021, police announced they had arrested six people, including foreign nationals, after months of investigation into a plot to kill Rajoelina.
 The attorney general filed charges against them on different charges.
 The next day, the attorney general announced that at least one French citizen was among those arrested, and said that he was a former member of the French Armed Forces.
 France responded by saying that they were working with consular aid in Madagascar.

-Disasters

-As president, he suffered two related disasters in December 2021; a large shipwreck and a helicopter crash in which his police minister Serge Gellé was one of the people on board.